trytouca/trytouca/docs/sdk/cpp/core-api.md

 It is possible to call `touca::post` multiple times during the runtime of our test tool.
 Test cases already submitted to the Touca server whose results have not changed, will not be resubmitted.
-It is also possible to add results to an already submitted test case.
+It is also possible to add new results for an already submitted test case.
 Any subsequent call to `touca::post` will resubmit the modified test cases.

 We generally recommend that `touca::post` be called every time the code under test is executed for a given test case.
 This practice ensures real-time feedback